srmagura/iti-react/Documentation/Readme.md

 3.  `PageIndex.ts` - imports each page and builds a dictionary.
 This saves us from having to add a new import statement when a new view is added.

-### Adding a new page

-1. Create an MVC controller action like usual.
-2. Duplicate one of the existing pages in Scripts/Pages and place the new copy at `Pages/{Controller}/{Action}.tsx`.
-The file must export a React component named Page that takes a single prop named `model`.
-3. You may wish to add a new stylesheet as well.
-You'll need to import this stylesheet in Client.tsx.

-### Form validation

-Validation components are in Scripts/Util/FormUtil.

-Look at HPS Portal codebase (in Care Services VSTS) for examples of how to use them.

 ### Deployment

 When project configuration is RELEASE, the postbuild script executes Webpack in production mode.
 This means you do not need to fiddle with Webpack at all when using one-click Web Deploy to Azure - the JavaScript will be minified automatically.

-The downside to this is that you need to restart webpack --watch when you return to development.